How to Prepare for a Cyclone in Australia

 Check your insurance

-Make sure your home and contents insurance is up-to-date and the sum insured amount is enough to cover natural disasters.
-And make sure you have your insurer’s details in your emergency kit, so you can contact them in a hurry if you need to.
+Make sure your home and contents insurance is up-to-date and is reviewed regularly to check it still meets your needs.
+Make sure you consider what it would cost to rebuild your home or replace your possessions when reviewing your cover.
+And make sure you have your insurer’s details in your emergency kit checklist, so you can contact them if you need to.